minoa-lang/reference/src/type-system/types/bitfield-types.md

 Like struct fields, each bitfield field is allowed to specify their own visibility and mutability.

 Each field within the tuple struct can have its visibility and mutability defined.
-Each field can be accessed using a [tuple index expression](../../expressions/tuple-index-expressions.md), in addition, they may also have an optional name, which may be used to access a field via a [field access expression](../../expressions/field-access-expressions.md).
+Each field can be accessed using a [tuple index expression], in addition, they may also have an optional name, which may be used to access a field via a [field access expression].

 For consistency, bits are laid out in the following way:
 - Bits go from MSB (most-significant bit) to LSB (least-significant bit)